On the emergence of quantum memory in non-Markovian dynamics

-Moreover, we consider other realistic scenarios, in which some noise-induced errors are present.
-First, if a local perturbation is applied to the GHZ state—corresponding, for example, to a single-qubit $ X$ error—then classical memory is sufficient (not shown as the behavior is identical to Fig. \ref{fig:figure3}b).
+\begin{theorem}[informal] Suppose system qubit $S$ is in initial state of the form $\alpha\ket{0}_{S} + \beta\ket{1}_{S}$, the $R$ qubits $\xi^{(1)}$ and $\xi^{(2)}$ are in arbitrary joint state, and the system-reservoir interaction is via Eq. (\ref{eq:pswap}).
+Then, the leading-order rate at which entanglement is transferred grows linearly in $\eta$. \end{theorem} Physically, entanglement ``leaks'' through the marginals despite that $S$ interacts only with one ancilla at a time; suggesting that even local interactions between $S$ and ancilla reveal genuine quantum correlations that cannot be reproduced by classical memory.
+Consequently, the dynamics of $S$ in this case requires access to quantum memory to be faithfully realized.
+Then, we consider other realistic scenarios, in which some noise-induced errors are present.
+First, if a local perturbation is applied to the GHZ state—corresponding to, e.g., a single-qubit $X$ error—then classical memory is sufficient (not shown as the behavior is identical to Fig. \ref{fig:figure3}b).
 Interestingly, this suggests that the emergence of quantum memory is robust against local errors.
-However, in the presence of non-trivial perturbations like: (i) coherent error in the reservoir that yields \textit{asymmetric entanglement structure} or (ii) error of the form $\sqrt{\alpha} \ket{100} + \sqrt{1-\alpha} $\textsc{GHZ}, where $\alpha$ is the perturbation strength, we observe that indeed quantum memory is needed, Figs. \ref{fig:figure3}c and \ref{fig:figure3}d, respectively.\footnote{It is known that many practical noise processes can give rise to \textit{asymmetric entanglement} (Fig. \ref{fig:figure3}c) that unequally entangle the system with different parts of the environment, see \cite{asymm1,asymm2,asymm3}.} The reason for that is as follows.
-Perturbing the GHZ state introduces local entanglement into its marginals, making quantum correlations in the reservoir accessible to the system.
+However, in the presence of non-trivial perturbations like: (i) coherent error in $R$ that yields \textit{asymmetric entanglement structure} or (ii) error of the form $\sqrt{\alpha} \ket{100} + \sqrt{1-\alpha} $\textsc{GHZ}, where $\alpha$ is the perturbation strength, we observe that indeed quantum memory is needed, Figs. \ref{fig:figure3}c and \ref{fig:figure3}d, respectively.
+Same behavior is also observed for the second scheme~\cite{Note3}.

+\begin{theorem}[informal] Let $R$ contain additional qubits with asymmetric multipartite correlations.
+Then, sequential interactions suppress the leading-order terms, and entanglement between $S$ and $R$ appears at cubic order. \end{theorem} The reason is as follows: perturbing the GHZ state introduces local entanglement into its marginals, making quantum correlations in $R$ accessible to $S$.
 As a result, non-Markovianity and quantum memory emerge, even though the unperturbed GHZ state required only classical memory.
-This demonstrates that, in structured environments, even small imperfections can activate memory effects, underscoring the need for error correction schemes that account for correlated, history-dependent noise in realistic quantum devices.
+This indicates that if $R$ is structured, then even small imperfections can activate memory effects, underscoring the need for QEC schemes that account for correlated, history-dependent noise.

+\textbf{Corollary 1.} \textit{ Theorem~\ref{thm:GHZ_concurrence} implies an upper bound on the concurrence generation in a sequential interaction process with an intermediate decoherence channel.}

+Furthermore, we observe that the Bell state provides maximally entangled two-qubit marginals, making quantum correlations in $R$ immediately accessible to $S$. \begin{proposition} The two-qubit Bell marginal maximizes the off-diagonal coherence driving the first-order entanglement transfer from Theorem \ref{thm:thm1}. \end{proposition}